santhoshbvsrk/MLProjects/README.md

-# This folder contains all Machine Learning related projects
+# This repository contains all Machine Learning related projects